 In addition to transporting small dogs and cats in the cabin, they also make allowances for flying medium-to-large dogs in the cabin, with up to five pets permitted per flight.
 Until recently there was also a policy for emotional support animals, but this is no longer offered.

-For medium-to-large dogs that are too large for a carrier, but still under 79 lbs (35.8kg), you can purchase an adjacent seat.
-During the flight, your dog will need to remain leashed, lay on the floor directly in front of the seat and of course be well-behaved.
+For medium-to-large dogs that are too large for a carrier, but still under 79 lbs (35.8kg), you need to purchase an adjacent seat.
+During the flight, your dog will have to remain leashed, lay on the floor directly in front of the seat and of course be well-behaved.
 Call the call centre to purchase this option.

 Click here to view their pet policy.